Quick Tip: Powder Power

 Modified Firing Schedule

-Note that the glass reaches full-fuse temperature in a different way with this cycle.
-Specifically, you fire more slowly through the 1200°F to 1250°F temperature range than in a standard full fuse.
-The glass softens in this range and, as the layers settle, the air is squeezed out.
-Then the schedule moves on to a full fuse.
-We’ve tested this extensively on 6" x 8" tiles.
-For larger works, you may want to extend the hold time at 1250°F.
+This firing schedule has a built-in "bubble squeeze" when the glass is in the 1200-1225°F range.
+The glass softens in this range and, as the layers settle, much of the air is squeezed out.
+We've tested this extensively on 6" x 8" tiles.
+For larger works, you may want to extend the hold time at 1225°F.

 Angelita Surmon, Oak Island Reflections (detail), 8 x 12 x .25 inches, 2012.
 Surmon uses a variation of this bubble control technique to draw attention to imagery and quiet the negative spaces in her kilnformed landscape works.